JuliaRegistries/Registrator.jl/README.web.md

 - `log_level`: The log level.
 Can be "INFO", "DEBUG", "WARN", "ERROR".
 Default is "INFO".
 - `backend_port`: Port number of the backend registration service.
 Default is 5555.
 - `allow_private`: Set this to `true` if you want to register private packages.
 Default is `false`.
+- `keyset`: The keyset to use to validate JWT tokens when using the `register_jwt` api.
+- `keyid`: The key ID for the above keyset.
+The default is the first key in the keyset.

 ### `[web.git{hub,lab}]` Section